jamesocoder/myProjects/notes/README.md

     - Notes about C data type peculiarities
 * [main()](0002.md)
     - A refresher on how C takes in arguments from the command line

+## Miscellaneous
+* POSIX and UNIX
+    - POSIX stands for Portable Operating System Interface.
+It is a set of standard specifications that an OS can be "certified" against, meaning it meets those minimum standards of functionality.
+    - UNIX stands for UNiplexed Information Computing System.
+It is a historical OS that many modern OS's have improved upon.
+Modern OS's are typically "capable of running UNIX programs".